Copyright

 company called Island Records.
 Island soon helped lots

-Black bands from the West Indies and from Britain, led by Bob Marley,
+of black bands from the West Indies and from Britain, led by Bob

 to become popular with British youth of all backgrounds